Classification of radar targets using machine learning and deep learning

 img_train, img_test, label_train, label_test = Create_dataset(path_to_data);

-Create a DataLoader that feeds images to the model input in batches.
-Transfer them to GPU
+We create a DataLoader that feeds images to the model input in batches.
+We transfer them to the GPU

-Important note: the model is trained on GPU, as it speeds up the learning process many times.
-If you need to use the GPU, contact the managers and they will give you access to the GPU.
-In the working directory will lie the weights of the already pre-trained network, transferred to CPU.
-After training the main network, you can view the network in CPU format by loading the corresponding weights into the model
+Important note: The model is trained on the GPU, as this speeds up the learning process many times.
+If you need to use a GPU, contact our managers, and you will be given access to the GPU.
+The working directory will contain the weights of the already pre-trained network transferred to the CPU.
+After training the main network, you can look at the network in the CPU format by loading the appropriate weights into the model.

 train_loader_Snet = DataLoader((data=img_train, label=label_train), batchsize=batch_size, shuffle=true, collate=true)